 - 5.1.
 Hammersmith and Fulham provide further information for teachers at: LBHF: Prevent and Schools - 5.2.
-This E-learning course from the Home Office provides further information and training on the Prevent Strategy. - 5.3.
+There is a Prevent module that forms part of the School's Educare online training subscription and E-learning course from the Home Office provides further information and training on the Prevent Strategy. - 5.3.
 A Government briefing note regarding the use of social media for online radicalisation can be found here: - 5.4.
 The Government has launched 'educate against hate', a website designed to equip school staff and parents with the information, tools and resources needed to recognise and address extremism and radicalisation in young people.
 Please click here. - 5.5.
 For the Prevent Strategy and Channel Panel Referrals Flowchart, please see overleaf.